Ramin-Bateni/crud-nestjs/README.md

 ### Unique Constraints

 The Customer entity has the following unique constraints:
-- Email address must be unique
+- Email address must be unique (enforced at the database level)
 - The combination of First Name, Last Name, and Date of Birth must be unique (no duplicate customers with the same name and birth date)

 ### Phone Number Validation